Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

    </details>

-3. Configure the BCP software as described in [Software setup](#software-setup).
+3. Configure the BCP software as described in [Install and configure Bridge Control Panel (BCP)](#install-and-configure-bridge-control-panel-bcp)

 4. In the **Editor** tab of BCP, type the command to send the LED intensity data, and then click **Send**.
-Observe that the LED turns ON with the specified intensity.
+Observe that the LED turns ON with the specified intensity

    The command format that is used to write the data to the slave if BCP is used as the I2C master is shown as follows.
-The symbol ‘SoP’ means ‘start of packet’ and ‘EoP’ means ‘end of packet’.
+The symbol ‘SoP’ means ‘start of packet’ and ‘EoP’ means ‘end of packet’

    Start for write | Slave address | SoP  | LED TCPWM compare value | EoP  | Stop